chrisjanusa/RandomRestaurant/README.md

 Deciding where to eat takes forever.
 Either your friends / family can never agree on where to go, or you're feeling indecisive and can't pick.
 With Random Restaurant Generator, you don't have to ask anyone anything or worry about what to pick.
 Random Restaurant Generator searches for places to eat near you and picks one at random.

 If you don't like the place it finds, swipe it to the left to get a new one.
 Found one you like?
-Swipe it to the right to open it in Yelp and check out more info.
+Click it to open it in Yelp, Uber, or Google Maps straiht from the app.
 Got a place that you're thinking about, but not quite sure?
 Add it to your saved list by clicking the bookmark icon to access it later.

 Features:
  - Filter your searches by entering a category or type of food you like (perfect for vegans).